House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Janka Hardness Scale 850

-It’s pretty durable and robust, but of course, cannot be compared with hard maple varieties.
-Bigleaf Maple is an affordable option for anyone who loves DIY, and DIYers with any skill level can use it.
+It’s pretty durable and robust but cannot be compared with hard maple varieties.
+Bigleaf Maple is affordable for anyone who loves DIY, and DIYers with any skill level can use it.

 Pros